robertorcosta/azure-docs.pt-br/articles/firewall/tutorial-hybrid-ps.md

 "egressBytesTransferred": 4142431
 ```

-## <a name="peer-the-hub-and-spoke-virtual-networks"></a>Emparelhar as redes virtuais hub e spoke
+## <a name="peer-the-hub-and-spoke-virtual-networks"></a>Emparelhar as redes virtuais Hub e spoke

-Agora emparelhe as redes virtuais hub e spoke.
+Agora, emparelhar as redes virtuais Hub e spoke.

 ```azurepowershell
 # Peer hub to spoke